TechyNilesh/DeepTextSearch/README.md

 from DeepTextSearch import LoadData,TextEmbedder,TextSearch
 # Load data from CSV file
 data = LoadData().from_csv("../your_file_name.csv")
-# For Serching we need to Embed Data first, After Embedding all the data stored on the local path
+# To use Serching, we must first embed data.
+After that, we must save all of the data on the local path
 TextEmbedder().embed(corpus_list=data)
-# for searching, you need to give the query_text  and the number of the similar text you want
+# You must include the query text and the quantity of comparable texts you want to search for
 TextSearch().find_similar(query_text="What are the key features of Node.js?",top_n=10)
 ```